New life is born from garbage and ashes. (Innovation is Obsolete, 1971)

 The problem of solipsism is that of the fly in the flybottle.13 If “what remains is simply whatever we make (…) by programming”, what can we “make by programming” of that “programming”?
 What can we “make by programming” of this “we”?

-From “inside a human box” there is no access to ground and to reality, only to the confines of the box: “what we used to call nature is gone”.
+From “inside a human box” there is no access to ground and to reality, only to the felt confines of a (vaguely discerned and disintegrating) box: “what we used to call nature is gone”.

 the new information environment supersedes hardware and experience alike.
 Only knowledge remains.14